-For the Company, there are essentially three segments for credit risk: (i) the retail market and in particular the retail mortgage lending market (in both Belgium and the Netherlands), (ii) the investment portfolio along with the portfolio of loans to local and regional authorities and (selectively) to corporates, and (iii) reinsurers.
-Credit risk management is therefore focused on these three segments.
+For the Company, there are essentially two segments for credit risk: the retail market and in particular the retail mortgage lending market (in both Belgium and the Netherlands), and the investment portfolio along with the portfolio of loans to local and regional authorities and (selectively) to corporates.
+Credit risk management is therefore focused on these two segments.